dotnet/docs-aspire/docs/database/postgresql-component.md

 ---
 title: .NET Aspire PostgreSQL component
-description: This article describes the .NET Aspire PostgreSQL component. ms.date: 11/11/2023 ms.topic: how-to
+description: This article describes the .NET Aspire PostgreSQL component. ms.date: 11/15/2023 ms.topic: how-to
 ---

 # .NET Aspire PostgreSQL component

-In this article, you learn how to use the .NET Aspire PostreSQL component.
+In this article, you learn how to use the .NET Aspire PostgreSQL component.
 The `Aspire.Npgsql` library is used to register a [NpgsqlDataSource](https://www.npgsql.org/doc/api/Npgsql.NpgsqlDataSource.html) in the DI container for connecting to a PostgreSQL database.
 It also enables corresponding health checks, logging and telemetry.

 ## Get started

-To get started with the .NET Aspire PostreSQL component, install the [Aspire.Npgsql](https://www.nuget.org/packages/Aspire.Npgsql) NuGet package.
+To get started with the .NET Aspire PostgreSQL component, install the [Aspire.Npgsql](https://www.nuget.org/packages/Aspire.Npgsql) NuGet package.

 ### [.NET CLI](#tab/dotnet-cli)